namberino/pcb-business-card/README.md

 This is my custom PCB business card.
 I wanted to learn more about PCB design so a decided to make a fully custom PCB that functions both as a microcontroller and a business card.

+> Note: *PCB_biz-card_3* is the final version of this project.
+The other 2 were just me messing around with the EDA

 This is how it looks like:

 ![front face](img/front.png)